metacosm/spring-cloud-kubernetes/README.md

 Notes:
 - Properties under *spring.cloud.kubernetes.reload.* should not be used in config maps or secrets: changing such properties at runtime may lead to unexpected results;
 - Deleting a property or the whole config map does not restore the original state of the beans when using the *refresh* level.
+- Monitoring secrets will only work properly if the project's service account has sufficient permissions to list secrets.

 ### Pod Health Indicator